AgentMC/Sao19/Translate/En/Part2.md

 In the large kitchen on the 10th floor Ronye found round cakes with plenty of sugar icing with called Yukimomo ─ that was chief’s special, ─ put one in a basket with a pot of tea and headed to the 80th floor of Cathedral.

 The automatic elevator she took swiftly lifted her.
-This device was once operated by the hand of a human, but now the girl who was working like some sort of automate has been liberated from her awful job and they say now she is anticipated as an owner of an outstanding aerial sacred art skill and holds apposition in the arsenal.
+This device was once operated by the hand of a human, but now the girl who was working like some sort of automate has been liberated from her awful job and they say now she is anticipated as an owner of an outstanding aerial sacred art skill and holds a position in the arsenal.

 The 80th floor of the Central Cathedral known as "The Cloudtop Garden", was an indoor flower garden.
 In the middle of the vast grassland fully covered with innumerable flowers, on the top of a smoothly raised hill there was a figure of a Human World Prime Swordsman in his black clothes.